Rafiqdevhub/Readme.md/README.md

 # 💫 About Me:
-I am a developer where working in both web development(frontend and backend) and mobile development.
+##Enthusiastic coder always exploring new technologies and best practices.
+###Skilled developer with a strong foundation in front-end and back-end development

 ## 🌐 Socials: